peterracz73/KiCad_PCB_from_xlsx_file_-Plugin-/README.md

 python -m pip install openpyxl
 ```

-If the python or pip commands run to error, you need to include their paths of commands to the computer paths.
-For example [this](https://www.computerhope.com/issues/ch000549.htm).

 If the two packages were installed, you close the terminal windows and open the KiCad program.
 After the program is running select the Plugin and Content Manager, then a window pops up.
 Here push the Install from File... button.
 Please browse and load the downloaded zip file, then the KiCad program installs the plugin.